Visitation Blackout Dates

 If you are considering West Point for college, we invite you to come for a visit.
 From September to April, we have scheduled day tours available for you and your family to meet with cadets and staff.

-Effective Monday, September 14th, 2015, prospective candidates and their families can attend our daily admissions session, which begins at 7:45 AM.
+During the academic year, prospective candidates and their families can attend our daily admissions session, which begins at 7:45 AM.
 The daily visit consists of a 1-hour presentation from a current Cadet and Admissions Officer, a walking tour of the campus (weather permitting), an opportunity for the prospective candidate to attend classes and lunch with a Cadet, and finally an opportunity to meet with an Admissions Officer one-on-one.
 The brief takes place in the ’56 Room located on the first floor of Bldg 606 (M-F).
 An appointment is necessary, so please call ahead so we can schedule you (845-938-5760/5759).
-These hours will run through end of April 2016.
+These hours will run through end of April 2017.
 During the summer months, visitors may walk in and for an Admissions presentation at 10:00 AM followed by a walking tour.

 This is the best way to become familiar with West Point – both as a top-ranked college and a military academy.